 Russian pharma compliance stipulates that all foreign pharmaceutical manufacturers and distributors must track and report up to 36 compliance events.
 This is a much higher standard than other regulations, including the EU’s Falsified Medicines Directive (FMD), which requires seven compliance events, and the Drug Supply Chain Security Act (DSCSA) in the United States.

-Foreign manufacturers and distributors must track a wide range of product transactions and movements, as well as packaging changes, and report to the FSIS MDC (Federal State Information System for Monitoring Drug Circulation) via XML uploads with electronic signatures.
-Also, they must send their reports within 5 business days.
+Foreign manufacturers and distributors must track a wide range of product transactions and movements, as well as packaging changes, and report to Russia’s Federal State Information System for Monitoring Drug Circulation via XML uploads with electronic signatures.
+These reports must be submitted within five business days.

-Russian compliance regulations dictate the tracking and tracing of both prescription drugs and OTC (over-the-counter) products.
-Both EU and US regulations include only prescription drugs and high-value medicines.
+The new regulations dictate the tracking and tracing of both prescription drugs and over-the-counter (OTC) products.
+This is unlike EU and U.S. regulations, which cover only prescription drugs and high-value medicines.

-This is now a bit of a challenge for both EU and US pharma companies because they are already in the process of storing their product master data – many have already finished compiling it.
-If they want to distribute to Russia, they now have to source their product master data for OTC products as well.
+This is a challenge for EU and U.S. pharma companies that are either in the process of storing their product master data or that have already finished compiling it.
+If these companies want to distribute in Russia, they now also have to source their product master data for OTC products.

-Furthermore, EU and US pharma companies that plan on distributing their medicinal products to Russia now have to make sure they serialize their products to meet all the Russian pharma compliance deadlines.
+Furthermore, pharma companies in the EU or United States that want to do business in Russia have to make sure they serialize their products to meet the pharma compliance deadlines.
 All their manufacturing lines must include OTC product serialization.

 5. Aggregation Requirements

 FMD and DSCSA compliance regulations do not have aggregation requirements.
 Russian pharma compliance, however, will require documenting and reporting aggregation.
 In other words, all aggregation and disaggregation operations are considered compliance factors.
 Furthermore, every serial number for medicines in Russia must contain a unique identifier.
 This is an extra layer of security against counterfeit drugs entering the supply chain.